Considerations Which Apply to an Application for Appointment

 A judge who has served 15 years in judicial office and whose combined age and number of years in office is not less than 80 has the right to retire with an annuity.

-In recognition of the long service required of members of the judiciary, and as an option to retirement, the Judges Act permits federally appointed judges who have continued in judicial office for at least 15 years and whose combined age and number of years in judicial office is not less than 80, or who have attained the age of 70 and who have continued in judicial office for at least 10 years, to elect supernumerary status.
+In recognition of the long service required of members of the judiciary, and as an option to retirement, the Judges Act permits federally appointed judges who have served 15 years in judicial office and whose combined age and number of years in office is not less than 80, or who have attained the age of 70 and continued in judicial office for at least 10 years, to elect supernumerary status.
 Judges who do so must hold themselves available to perform judicial duties assigned to them by the Chief Justice of the court of which they are members.
 Supernumerary judges are for all intents and purposes puisne judges of the court, and are entitled to the same salary, allowances and benefits as any other judge.

 Judges hold office during good behaviour, and are removable from office only for cause.
 Complaints made against members of the judiciary are subject to investigation by the Canadian Judicial Council, a body comprised of all federally appointed Chief Justices, Associate Chief Justices of the provinces and Senior Judges of the Territories and presided over by the Chief Justice of Canada.
 The role and the functions of the Canadian Judicial Council are set out in Part II of the Judges Act.